SAMMISolutions/docs/doc_posts/_commands-twitch-moderation/twitch-run-ad.md

 length|number|Duration of the commercial, in seconds message|string|A message that indicates whether Twitch was able to serve an ad retry_after|number|The number of seconds you must wait before running another ad.
-{:class='table table-secondary w-auto table-hover data-toggle='table' text-break }
+{:class='table table-secondary w-auto table-hover text-break'}

+{% include alert.html text="If <strong>Channel Name</strong> is empty, SAMMI uses the default Twitch account.
+The saved result is set to <code>undefined</code> if Twitch rejects the ad request." type="info" %}